 So, whatever combination you choose, just remember that a seamless customer buying experience should be the sole target of your business.

-Set goals and success metrics: After deciding on the combination of channels, you should start working on their metrics so that the performance can be measured.
-Agreed, the offline and online metrics may differ but since the end goal is same, there won’t be much difficulty in tracking and tapping the success.
+After deciding on the combination of channels, you should start working on their metrics so that the performance can be measured.
+Agreed, the offline and online metrics may differ but since the end goal is the same, there won’t be much difficulty in tracking and tapping the success.
 Examples of metrics are-

 Email: conversions, click-through-rate, unsubscribes, etc.

 Digital: advertising: engagement rate, conversions, clicks, reach, etc.

 Offline: Store visits, phone inquiries, stop purchases, trade show booth visits, etc.

 After this combination of channels and setting of goals, you should also take into account which channel has more influence on your customers.
 This will help to get the right results in the end.